rust-windowing/xkeysym/README.md

 ## License

-This package is distributed under the Boost Software License Version 1.0.
-Consult the [LICENSE](./LICENSE) file or consult the [web mirror] for more information.
+This package is distributed under the Boost Software License Version 1.0 or the Apache License Version 2.0.
+Consult the [LICENSE-BOOST](./LICENSE-BOOST)/[LICENSE-APACHE](./LICENSE-APACHE) file or consult the [web mirror] for more information.

 [web mirror]: https://www.boost.org/LICENSE_1_0.txt